SFAL Photo

 More photos of SFAL

-- A view within the drivers compartment of a Bremach Fire Rescue Tender at Port Stanley (SFAL) - by Clive Pattle
+- A close-up of one of the newer Bremach made Fire and Rescue Tenders at Port Stanley airfield (SFAL). - by Clive Pattle

 Clive Pattle